sabnzbd/sabnzbd/main/interfaces/Plush/README.txt

 * Nathan Langlois (pairofdimes; NOVA 3,4)
 * Dana Woodman (blis102; NOVA 1,2,3,4)
 * inpheaux (thanks for the new Config!)
+* injectx (new concepts for Plush, including the Aqua theme)

 =======
 CONTACT